 Location: Convene Conference Center, 730 Third Ave, New York

-This multi-stakeholder strategic meeting will gather experts from extractive industry companies and associations, governments, multilateral organizations, civil society, and academia.
-The objective of the meeting is to collectively examine avenues, examples, tools, and challenges for operationalizing the SDGs among extractive companies and identify actionable opportunities for further collaboration.
+This multi-stakeholder strategic meeting gathered experts from extractive industry companies and associations, governments, multilateral organizations, civil society, and academia.
+The objective of the meeting was to collectively examine avenues, examples, tools, and challenges for operationalizing the SDGs among extractive companies and identify actionable opportunities for further collaboration.

-The event will begin with brief kick-off presentations, followed by open discussion on predetermined topics.
-Small groups will consider problems that the field faces and identify next steps, including how the Network can facilitate improved knowledge-sharing and collaboration in this field.
+The event began with brief kick-off presentations, followed by open discussion on predetermined topics.
+Small groups considered problems that the field faces and identified next steps, including how the Network can facilitate improved knowledge-sharing and collaboration in this field.